Fbullman/kickstarter-analysis/README.md

 ![This is an image](https://github.com/Fbullman/kickstarter-analysis/blob/main/Resources/Outcomes%20based%20on%20launch%20date.png?raw=true)

+According to the visuals:

 * Most Successful months: May, June, February, July (ranked order)
 * Least Successful months: January, October, July, June

 ### Analysis of Outcomes Based on Goals
-Based on analysis of Outcome of Goals Louise has a higher successful rate at 76% aimed on Goals that are less than a $1000.00 and a good successful rate at 73% based on goals between $1000 and $4999.
-So its recommended Louise focus on Goals with a maximun of $4999.
+Based on analysis of Outcome of Goals Louise has a higher success rate at 76% aimed on goals that are less than a $1000.00 and a good success rate at 73% based on goals between $1000 and $4999.
+So it is recommended that Louise focus on Goals with a maximun of $4999.

 ![This is an image](https://github.com/Fbullman/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png?raw=true)

 ### Challenges and Difficulties Encountered
-Further analysis was conducted based on Louise’s input; plays she likes.
-For future campaings.
+Further analysis was conducted based on Louise’s input; plays she likes, for future campaings.
 This category was over funded with a maximum average donation of $51.79.
 The legnth in days of campaign is as folllows:

 * Minimum 20 days